top of page

 People often go with a wire crate because it can be “adjustable,” fitting the pup’s size as it grows.
 How?
 With a wire panel that can be moved to either enlarge or shrink the area that the puppy can use.
 This, of course, precludes an airline-style crate.
 But I’ve known some puppy owners to switch from wire to airline once the pup attains it’s full size.

-Thinking that you can use a big crate your pup can grow into is a nice idea, but housebreaking will sometimes be a problem here with the little guys.
+Thinking that you can use a big crate your pup can grow into is a nice idea, but housebreaking can sometimes be a problem with the little guys.
 Too often, if a young pup can pee or poop in one part of the crate and sleep in the other - and it often will - housebreaking can take a turn for the worse.
 Therein lies the problem.
 Too much room.

 Crating can be a huge benefit for your dog.
 And for you.
+Use it wisely.

 0 comments